Venereau-type polynomials as potential counterexamples: Polynomials

-As mentioned in the introduction, one can see that \Vtype polynomials are hyperplanes using the preceding theorem along with Sathaye's theorem.
-We give a more concrete proof as a consequence of the following fact (pointed out to me by Arno van den Essen), which also appears (with $b=0$) in \cite{KVZ}.
+To see that \Vtype polynomials are hyperplanes, we use the following fact (pointed out to me by Arno van den Essen), which also appears (with $b=0$) in \cite{KVZ}.
 A special case of this was used in \cite{Vthesis} to show that $f_1$ is a hyperplane.

 \begin{lemma} Let $A$ be a commutative ring, $a,b \in A$, and $g \in A[y]$.
 Then $A[y]/(y+ag(y)-b) \cong A[y]/(y+g(ay+b))$. \end{lemma}